hooh-hooah/AI_Tips/docs/tutorials/chara-hair.md

 # How to make hairs

+!> **The New Modding Tool’s Hair Support is postponed to September 30 due to SB3Utility Version Update and stabilizing.** You won’t be able to mod new hair until the update.
+Sorry for the inconvenience.

 ## Related Documents

 This page only contains how to put hair models into the game with adjustable attributes.